How do you count the world's hungry people?

 "It was very difficult to get funding for urban response, partly because there were no metrics to say we are seeing a critical situation," said Lilly Schofield, research adviser with Concern Worldwide.

-The organization has since begun testing indicators to capture changes in household food security in Kenya's slums, where food has remained expensive.
+The organisation has since begun testing indicators to capture changes in household food security in Kenya's slums, where food has remained expensive.

 TURNING NUMBERS INTO POLICY